 In quantitative surveys, screeners are also essential, but they’re typically part of the initial survey questions.
 However, in qualitative research, screeners are used before participants are interviewed – whether the ultimate study design is a focus group, in-depth interview, UX research or mobile or in-person ethnographies.
 Here are some guidelines for putting together an effective qualitative research screener.

 If you’ve written discussion guides before for qualitative research, you know that the rule of thumb is general to specific.
 You want participants to define the categories before you do.
 I like to visualize an upside-down triangle, with general topics before specific.

 In recruiting screeners, however, the opposite is true.
 You want to start off with the specific categories first, or, in other words, the questions that are must-haves for the participant to have to qualify.
-Put your specific questions first to save participants time – you want to qualify or disqualify people early on, versus making them fill out a long screener, only to put your must-haves at the end and disqualify them later.
+Put your specific questions first to save participants time – you want to qualify or disqualify people early on, versus making them fill out a long screener, only to put your must-have...